 Now that you’ve put together a product it’s time to get it on the web so you can start selling to customers.
 First things first, you need a website.

 In Part 2 we discussed ecommerce platforms and we strongly recommended that you chose Shopify as your ecommerce platform host, as that is almost always the best option for every ecommerce t-shirt business.

-Your ecommerce platform is where you’re going to build your website, and there’s four main steps you need to achieve.
+Your ecommerce platform is where you’re going to build your website, and there are four main steps you need to achieve.
 You need to:

 Designing Your Homepage